 I recommend pressure canning this because of the pureed onions, peppers, and garlic.
 Those things bring down the acidity level of the tomatoes making it iffy for water bath canning without adding some lemon juice to bring up the acidity, which I believe would change the flavor too much.

-A half pint jar is usually enough sauce for a 12-inch pizza and means no waste.
+A half pint jar is usually enough sauce for a 12 to 16 inch pizza and means no waste.
 Pint jars would also work.

 If you don’t want can, it will freeze beautifully in jars or other containers.